 If you’re not happy with the settlement offer you’ve received, the best option is to make a counteroffer.
 This option allows you to contest claims made by the insurer, demand they justify the low offer, and ask for more money.
 You can either request the initial amount or meet the company somewhere in the middle.

 Negotiations can continue for a short amount of time.
 However, at some point, you’ll receive the insurer’s final offer.
 If you’re satisfied that the offer will cover your expenses, you may want to accept.
-If you are insulted by the offers or can’t get the insurer to budge, you may want to reject the offer and consider alternative legal action.
+If you are insulted by the offers or can’t get the insurer to budge, you may want to reject the offer and consider alternative legal action for settling a claim with an insurance company.

 8. Consider Alternative Legal Action